EUROVOLC-ML/VolUnD-Toolkit/README.md

 # VolUnD Toolkit
-VOLcano UNrest Detection
+## VOLcano UNrest Detection

 The toolkit is developed in Python 3 using the PyTorch library, and is structured as follows.

 The root directory contains the following folders:
-* cache (internal use): storage directory for internally-processed dataset.
+- **cache** (internal use): storage directory for internally-processed dataset.
-* dataset: directory containing default locations for train/validation/test files.
+- **dataset**: directory containing default locations for train/validation/test files.
 Each directory can contain an arbitrary number of files, each of which must be saved in PyTorch format (using torch.save) in dictionary format, containing the following keys
-  - CHANNELS_NAME: list of name for each channel,
+  - CHANNEL_NAMES: list of names for each channels,
   - TIME_DESC: natural-language description of the temporal interval of represented in the file
   - DATA: float tensor of size “stations × number of signals × chunk length
   - LABEL (optional): 0 for no activity or normal activity, 1 for e.g. mild volcanic activity, 2 for e.g. energetic eruptive activity ; if not provided, non-normal events will not be emphasized during visualization
   - TIMESTAMP: list of Unix timestamps of size “number of signals”, corresponding to the signals in DATA
-* fileReader (for Advanced user): directory containing the function to read dataset files.
+- **fileReader** (for Advanced user): directory containing the function to read dataset files.
 Modify it if you want to use your own datatet files (without any adaptation to our format).
-* logs: directory where training sessions are saved.
+- **logs**: directory where training sessions are saved.
-* utils (internal use): directory containing the main source code.
+- **utils** (internal use): directory containing the main source code.

 The main files in the toolkit are:
-* training.py: starts the training phase; a web dashboard will also be launched where it is possible to monitor training progress through various plots.
+- **training.py**: starts the training phase; a web dashboard will also be launched where it is possible to monitor training progress through various plots.
-* visualization.py: starts an instance of the backend to view past training sessions on the web dashboard sessions.
+- **visualization.py**: starts an instance of the backend to view past training sessions on the web dashboard sessions.
-* testing.py: shows reconstruction distances on test data.
+- **testing.py**: shows reconstruction distances on test data.
-* trainingSetup.txt: configures the training options.
+- **trainingSetup.txt**: configures the training options.
 Each options is specified in a single line, using the following syntax:
 		key: value
 		where “key” is an option name, and “value” is the corresponding value.
 String values should be quoted; numeric values should not be quoted; unspecified values can be provided as “None” (unquoted); list values can be grouped between brackets.
 		Possible options are:
-  - train_dir: folder where the dataset files for the training phase are located
+  - train_dir: folder (or file list) where the dataset files for the training phase are located
-  - val_dir: folder where the dataset files for the validation phase are located
+  - val_dir: folder (or file list) where the dataset files for the validation phase are located
+  - data_location: folder where the dataset files are located, used only if train_dir or val_dir are file lists
   - chunk_len: chunk length (i.e., temporal length of the a single input to the model); default 512
   - chunk_only_one: take one or all chunk of single signal; default False
   - chunk_rate: if chunk_only_one=False, take one chunk every chunk_rate; default 1